-PARKING: Our gates will open for parking on Visiting Day at 9:00am.
-All cars will be parked on the upper baseball field between 9:00am and 10:00am with only handicapped parking accessible in the main part of camp.
-Coffee and snacks will be served between 9:00am and 10:00am, at which time all parents will be permitted to walk the 2/10 mile into the center of camp.
-Since everyone will be parked in the same general area no matter when they arrive, and everyone will be permitted into camp at the same time, there is no need to rush to camp "to get an early place in line."
+Our gates open for parking on Visiting Day at 9 a.m.
+All cars will be parked on the upper baseball field between 9 - 10 a.m. with only handicapped parking accessible in the main part of camp.
+Coffee and snacks are served between 9 - 10 a.m., at which time all parents will be permitted to walk the 2/10 mile into the center of camp.
+Since everyone will be parked in the same area no matter when they arrive-and permitted into camp at the same time-there is no need to rush to camp "to get an early place in line."